 New Generation of Hot Forging Presses PV21: easier to operate, more precise, quieter, safer, and packed with many other features.

-The main differences are the speed and impact force.
-Nargesa forging presses are increasingly in demand for reasons beyond productivity and power.
-Noise.
-The noise generated by a hydraulic press is practically nonexistent, making it much more suitable for installation in modern facilities or near populated areas.
+The main differences are speed and impact force.
+The Nargesa Forging Press or Hydraulic Forging Press is increasingly in demand for reasons beyond productivity and power: noise.
+The noise generated by a hydraulic press is practically zero, making it much more feasible to install in modern companies or near populated areas.

-All types of ferrous materials can be processed, including brass, bronze, gold, silver, etc. The most commonly used is iron or steel in various grades.
-And practically the only way to work with them is hot, whether using a coal forge, induction heating, or a gas furnace—the latter becoming more common due to its convenience, cost savings, and faster operation.
+All types of ferrous materials can be worked: brass, bronze, gold, silver, etc. The most common is iron or steel of various grades.
+Practically the only way to work is hot, either with a coal forge, by induction, or gas furnace.
+The latter is increasingly used for its convenience, savings, and speed.

-Thanks to its quick-clamp system and the included die holders, the PV21 press allows customers to easily manufacture any custom die, as blacksmiths are often used to building their own special tools for specific jobs.
-Nargesa also offers a wide catalog of standard and optional dies available on request.
+The PV21 press, thanks to its quick anchoring system and included support blocks, allows clients to easily manufacture any die.
+Additionally, Nargesa offers a wide catalog of standard and optional dies on request.

-Maintenance is minimal.
-Simply keep the columns clean and greased once a week.
-The rest of the machine does not require any maintenance.
+Maintenance is minimal: keep the columns clean and lubricated once a week.
+The rest of the machine requires no maintenance.

-Yes, upon request, these presses can be integrated into production lines, collaborative robots, or other automated systems.
-Only the supervision of a Nargesa engineer is required.
+On demand, these presses can be included in production lines, collaborative robots, or other systems.
+Supervision by a Nargesa engineer is required.

 Be part of our Nargesa Community and get all information of the branch, demo clips, campaigns in Machinery…